• Skip to primary navigation

 For example 9 x 6 is equal to 6 x 9.
 Or 2 x 8 is equal to 8 x 2.

-And this is also true of the multiplication chart.
+And we can see this on the multiplication chart.

 Let’s look back at our 9 x 6 example.